kubedb/docs/docs/guides/mysql/migration/storageMigration.md

 - `spec.type` specifies that we are performing `StorageMigration` operation.
 - `spec.databaseRef.name` specifies that we are performing StorageMigration operation on `sample-mysql` database.
 - `spec.migration.storageClassName` specifies our desired StorageClass
-- `spec.migration.volumeReclaimPolicy` specifies the reclaim policy of previous persistent volume.
+- `spec.migration.oldPVReclaimPolicy` specifies the reclaim policy of previous persistent volume.

+> Note: To retain the old PersistentVolume, set `spec.migration.oldPVReclaimPolicy` to `Retain`.

 Let's create the `MySQLOpsRequest` CR we have shown above,